 The Paul Grimes Log Haus is typical of houses built by early Hoosier pioneers.
-The relocated Posey County house, homestead of the Clarence Kuebler family, was dismantled and reconstructed on campus in 1976 as a Bicenntennial project.
-Used for meetings and events year-round, it is named to honor the late Paul Grimes, USI's first physical plant superintendent.
+The relocated Posey County house, homestead of the Clarence Kuebler family, was dismantled and reconstructed on campus in 1976 as a bicentennial project.
+Used for events year-round, it is named to honor the late Paul Grimes, USI's first physical plant superintendent.
 This two-story wooden structure includes two rooms upstairs, two rooms downstairs, a kitchen with appliances and a small bathroom.
 The house has electricity, air conditioning/heat and plumbing.
 Folding tables and chairs are available.
 There is a ramp leading up to the front porch; however, the house and its bathroom are not handicap-accessible.

 Virgil C. Eicher Barn

 The Virgil C. Eicher Barn is typical of the many pioneer structures found in the Appalachian regions.
 Its two enclosed areas and covered center make it a popular picnic area, regardless of the weather.
 Named to honor a naturalist who helped plan the Bent Twig Outdoor Education Center, it was moved from the George Schmitt Farm on Bayou Creek Road, then reassembled on campus.
 Furnished with electrical outlets and picnic tables, Eicher Barn is perfect for informal family gatherings.
 There are volleyball poles; however, a net is not provided.
-A small play area is located behind the barn.
+A small grassy area is located behind the barn.
 Outdoor restrooms are located in a shelter house next to Eicher Barn.

 Westwood Lodge is a popular place for cookouts, meetings and retreats.
 Many community groups use the lodge throughout the year.
 Named in honor of the Westwood Garden Club which has overseen the development of the Bent Twig Outdoor Education Center, it is situated on a steep, rocky incline.
 The rustic building has no heat, air conditioning or restrooms.
 It has electricity and a large double-sided fireplace, and tables and chairs are available.
-A rustic, outdoor amphitheatre is located directly behind the lodge.
+A rustic, outdoor amphitheater is located directly behind the lodge.
 Nearby outdoor restrooms are available.